Decca 7279 – Sleepy John Estes – 1935

 B.K.
 Turner, circa 1930s.
 Erroneously identified as J.T.’
 “Funny Paper” Smith on the cover of Yazoo L-1031 (1972).

 The man later called the “Black Ace” was born Babe Kyro Lemon Turner on the twenty-first of December, 1907 (some sources state 1905), on his family’s farm in the small settlement of Hughes Springs, deep in the farthest northeast reach of the state of Texas—the same region that brought up the likes of Little Hat Jones and Lead Belly.
 He took up playing the guitar sometime in his youth and began playing the blues by the end of the 1920s in the vicinity of his hometown, and teamed up with the younger Andrew “Smokey” Hogg in the decade that followed.
 Evidently inspired by Hawaiian-styled blues player Oscar “Buddy” Woods, Turner bought a square-necked National tricone resonator guitar and learned to play steel guitar, using an old medicine bottle as a slide.
 In the 1930s, he relocated to Fort Worth and began performing on the radio.
 There, he made his first recordings on April 5, 1936: two sides for the American Record Corporation including his eponymous theme song “Black Ace Blues”, from which he adopted the nickname, but both were unissued and are considered lost.
 When the Decca record company made a field trip to Dallas early in 1937, Turner recorded again, cutting six sides, all of which were issued this time around (some sources suggest that he traveled to Chicago with Smokey Hogg and Whistling Alex Moore for the session, but they are erroneous).
 The resulting three records proved to be the entirety of Black Ace’s pre-war recording career, and he would not record again for twenty-three years.
 In spite of his scant recorded legacy, Turner seems to have enjoyed considerable regional popularity; his radio program lasted into up until the outbreak of World War II, and, remarkably for an early blues musician, he boasted a (very brief) motion picture career.
 In 1941, Turner had a bit part in Spencer Williams’ race movie The Blood of Jesus, ostensibly portraying himself, first being heard-and-not-seen playing “Golden Slippers Blues”, then appearing as a member of a band performing on the back of a flatbed truck with the devil at the wheel.
 He was drafted into the Army in 1943, and continued to play music while in the service, but retired from professional musicianship after returning from the war.
 He was coaxed back in front of the microphone in 1960 by Chris Strachwitz and Paul Oliver to record an album for Strachwitz’s Arhoolie Records, thus preserving a further seventeen pieces of his repertoire for posterity.
-Two years later, he made his second filmed appearance in Samuel Charters’ 1962 documentary The Blues, in which he reprised his theme song “The Black Ace” for the last time.
+Around three years later, he was filmed by Strachwitz and German documentarian Dietrich Wawzyn at his home in Fort Worth, in which he reprised his theme song “The Black Ace” one last time.
 After suffering from cancer, B.K.
 Turner died in Fort Worth on November 7, 1972.

 Decca 7340 was recorded on February 15, 1937 in Dallas, Texas.
 It is the second released of Black Ace’s three records.
 B.K.
 Turner sings and plays his own Hawaiian guitar; he is accompanied by an unidentified rhythm guitar player (possibly Andrew “Smokey” Hogg).